 Provided as a ready-to-use (Phosphate Buffered) diluent for diluting primary antibodies and for use as a negative control.
 Both monoclonal and polyclonal antibodies are stabilized for long-term storage thereby reducing the number of titrations required from concentrated form.
-This product contains a wetting agent to reduce surface tension and an anti-microbial agent to prevent microbial growth.
-This Antibody Diluent does not contain BSA or other stabilizing protein.
-For longterm storage of diluted antibodies, a carrier protein should be added.
+This product contains a highly purified carrier protein that minimizes proteolytic enzyme degradation, a wetting agent to reduce surface tension and an anti-microbial agent to prevent microbial growth.
 Not for antibodies that have been conjugated with peroxidase.
-Diluent is subjected to 0.2 micron filtration.
+In most cases, antibodies diluted in this reagent can be stored for 24 months at 2-8°C. Diluent is subjected to 0.2 micron filtration.